vk-cs/docs-public/docs/en/storage/s3/concepts/objects-lock/objects-lock.md

 In VK Object Storage, two types of object lock are supported: retention period and legal hold.
 These types can be used separately or together for the same object, offering flexible protection scenarios.

+You can only enable object lock in a bucket with [versioning](/en/storage/s3/concepts/versioning) enabled.
+After you enable object lock, you cannot suspend bucket versioning while the lock remains enabled.

 ### {heading(Retention period)[id=temporary_lock]}

 A retention period provides a temporary lock for a fixed amount of time.
 Two modes of the retention period are supported: a managed `GOVERNANCE` lock and a strict `COMPLIANCE` lock.